jayakrishnavamsi24/zeru-assignment-eigenlayer-api/README.md

 ## 📜 License

-This project is created only for educational/evaluation purposes for Zeru x Nxtwave job board assignment.
+This project is created only for educational/evaluation purposes for Zeru x Nxtwave assignment.